nzilbb/OpeningSeqsSupplementaries/README.md

 ## How to use this repository

-This repository contains the code and data  for "".
+This repository contains the code and data  for "Variation in the production of te reo Māori opening vowel sequences: Supplementary Materials".

 There are two primary ways to use this repository: